Arcaster42/rhymus/README.md

 ## Contributions

 This project is starting from scratch, so there are ample opportunities to contribute.
-Any of the following is a great way to contribute:
+The quickest way to contribute is to **check out the projects tab and see what priorities are there**.
+Otherwise, any of the following is a great way to contribute:

 - Editing the README
 - Creating new files for the project structure